 Phone: (404) 385-7214Fax: (404) 385-0450Office location: 245 4th Street NW Room 204F

 Professor Immergluck conducts research on housing and real estate markets, mortgage finance and foreclosures, community reinvestment and fair lending, neighborhood change, and related public policy.
-He teaches courses in real estate finance, housing policy and research methods.
-Dr. Immergluck has authored three books, more than 30 articles in scholarly journals and scores of applied research and policy reports.
+He teaches courses in real estate finance, housing policy, social justice and equity planning, and research methods.
+Dr. Immergluck has authored three books, more than 40 articles in scholarly journals and scores of applied research and policy reports.
 He manages applied research projects at local and national levels.
 He has testified before Congress and state and local legislative bodies.
 His work has been cited in a wide variety of government and policy reports.
 Professor Immergluck has been frequently quoted and cited in the media, including in the New York Times, the Wall Street Journal, the Washington Post, Time Magazine, USA Today and a wide variety of regional and local newspapers.
 His most recent book, Foreclosed: High-Risk Lending, Deregulation, and the Undermining of America's Mortgage Market, was reissued in paperback in 2011 by Cornell University Press.

 1996 - PhD (Public Policy Analysis, Urban Planning and Policy), University of Illinois-Chicago

 1987 - Masters of Public Policy, University of Michigan

 - Housing and Community Development